-(LIST-ATTRIBUTES NAME &KEY (OWNER NIL) (DATABASE \DEFAULT-DATABASE\)) [func
+(LIST-ATTRIBUTES NAME &KEY (OWNER NIL) (DATABASE DEFAULT-DATABASE)) [function] =>

-Returns a list of strings representing the attributes of table NAME in DATABASE which defaults to \DEFAULT-DATABASE\.
+Returns a list of strings representing the attributes of table NAME in DATABASE which defaults to DEFAULT-DATABASE.
 OWNER is nil by default which means that only attributes owned by users are listed.
 If OWNER is a string denoting a user name, only attributes owned by OWNER are listed.
 If OWNER is all then all attributes are listed.

-CREATE-SEQUENCE ---

-CREATE-SEQUENCE
+CREATE-SEQUENCE --CREATE-SEQUENCE

-(CREATE-SEQUENCE NAME &KEY (DATABASE \DEFAULT-DATABASE\)) [function] =>
+(CREATE-SEQUENCE NAME &KEY (DATABASE DEFAULT-DATABASE)) [function] =>

-Creates a sequence called NAME in DATABASE which defaults to \DEFAULT-DATABASE\.
+Creates a sequence called NAME in DATABASE which defaults to DEFAULT-DATABASE.

-DROP-SEQUENCE --

-DROP-SEQUENCE
+DROP-SEQUENCE --DROP-SEQUENCE

-(DROP-SEQUENCE NAME &KEY (IF-DOES-NOT-EXIST :ERROR) (DATABASE \DEFAULT-DATA
+(DROP-SEQUENCE NAME &KEY (IF-DOES-NOT-EXIST :ERROR) (DATABASE DEFAULT-DATABASE)) [function] =>

-Drops the sequence called NAME from DATABASE which defaults to \DEFAULT-DATABASE\.
+Drops the sequence called NAME from DATABASE which defaults to DEFAULT-DATABASE.
 If the sequence does not exist and IF-DOES-NOT-EXIST is :ignore then DROP-SEQUENCE returns nil whereas an error is signalled if IF-DOES-NOT-EXIST is :error.

-LIST-SEQUENCES --

-LIST-SEQUENCES
+LIST-SEQUENCES --LIST-SEQUENCES

-(LIST-SEQUENCES &KEY (OWNER NIL) (DATABASE \DEFAULT-DATABASE\)) [function]
+(LIST-SEQUENCES &KEY (OWNER NIL) (DATABASE DEFAULT-DATABASE)) [function] =>

-Returns a list of strings representing sequence names in DATABASE which defaults to \DEFAULT-DATABASE\.
+Returns a list of strings representing sequence names in DATABASE which defaults to DEFAULT-DATABASE.
 OWNER is nil by default which means that only sequences owned by users are listed.
 If OWNER is a string denoting a user name, only sequences owned by OWNER are listed.
-If OWNER is :all then all sequences are listed.
+If OWNER is all then all sequences are listed.

-SEQUENCE-EXISTS-P --

-SEQUENCE-EXISTS-P
+SEQUENCE-EXISTS-P --SEQUENCE-EXISTS-P

-(SEQUENCE-EXISTS-P NAME &KEY (OWNER NIL) (DATABASE \DEFAULT-DATABASE\)) [fu
+(SEQUENCE-EXISTS-P NAME &KEY (OWNER NIL) (DATABASE DEFAULT-DATABASE)) [function] =>

-Tests for the existence of an SQL sequence called NAME in DATABASE which defaults to \DEFAULT-DATABASE\.
+Tests for the existence of an SQL sequence called NAME in DATABASE which defaults to DEFAULT-DATABASE.
 OWNER is nil by default which means that only sequences owned by users are examined.
 If OWNER is a string denoting a user name, only sequences owned by OWNER are examined.
-If OWNER is :all then all sequences are examined.
+If OWNER is all then all sequences are examined.

-SEQUENCE-LAST --

-SEQUENCE-LAST
+SEQUENCE-LAST --SEQUENCE-LAST

-(SEQUENCE-LAST NAME &KEY (DATABASE \DEFAULT-DATABASE\)) [function] =>
+(SEQUENCE-LAST NAME &KEY (DATABASE DEFAULT-DATABASE)) [function] =>

-Return the last value of the sequence called NAME in DATABASE which defaults to \DEFAULT-DATABASE\.
+Return the last value of the sequence called NAME in DATABASE which defaults to DEFAULT-DATABASE.

-SEQUENCE-NEXT ---

-SEQUENCE-NEXT
+SEQUENCE-NEXT --SEQUENCE-NEXT

-(SEQUENCE-NEXT NAME &KEY (DATABASE \DEFAULT-DATABASE\)) [function] =>
+(SEQUENCE-NEXT NAME &KEY (DATABASE DEFAULT-DATABASE)) [function] =>

-Return the next value in the sequence called NAME in DATABASE which defaults to \DEFAULT-DATABASE\.
+Return the next value in the sequence called NAME in DATABASE which defaults to DEFAULT-DATABASE.

-SET-SEQUENCE-POSITION ---

-SET-SEQUENCE-POSITION
+SET-SEQUENCE-POSITION --SET-SEQUENCE-POSITION

-(SET-SEQUENCE-POSITION NAME POSITION &KEY (DATABASE \DEFAULT-DATABASE\)) [f
+(SET-SEQUENCE-POSITION NAME POSITION &KEY (DATABASE DEFAULT-DATABASE)) [function] =>

-Explicitly set the position of the sequence called NAME in DATABASE, which defaults to \DEFAULT-DATABSE\, to POSITION.
+Explicitly set the the position of the sequence called NAME in DATABASE, which defaults to DEFAULT-DATABSE, to POSITION.